Mental health resources

 - Displaying extreme mood swings, suddenly changing from very sad to very calm or happy

 Suicidal thoughts or actions indicate extreme distress and should not be ignored.
-Get help as soon as possible if the above behaviors describe you or someone you love.
+Get help as soon as possible if the above behaviours describe you or someone you love.

-Experts emphasize that getting help quickly is crucial to anyone in crisis and calling an anonymous help line like the ones listed below can be a powerful first step.
-The trained counselors who answer can make suggestions, and connect callers with the right organizations.
+Experts emphasise that getting help quickly is crucial to anyone in crisis and calling an anonymous help line can be a powerful first step.
+The trained counsellors who answer can make suggestions, and connect callers with the right organisations.

 Mind - Call 0300 123 3393 or text 86463